Don't give your dental health the brush-off when you retire

 If you’ve started to plan for what your health coverage will look like once you reach this milestone, you’ve probably discovered a couple things:

-• Odds are you won’t be able to keep your group dental insurance (only about 10% of retirees are able to keep their former employer’s dental coverage).
+Odds are you won’t be able to keep your group dental insurance (very few retirees are able to keep their former employer’s dental coverage).

 In 1965, when Medicare was enacted, dental benefits weren’t recognized as a priority.
 At the time, dental issues such as tooth loss were considered a normal aging problem.
 That’s no longer the case — medical research has shown dental health is connected with overall health.
 And, with improvements in dental care, older adults are keeping more of their natural teeth than in previous decades.